 The Earth is suffering right now.
 Not like in the past.
 Much more so.
 She and all the kingdoms of nature are suffering terribly.
-The state that we are in right now is getting to be too much, not just for us, but for Her, too.
+The state that we are in right now is getting to be too much, not just for us, but for maybe even for Her, too.

 We all know about some of the things we are doing individually and collectively to contribute to the horrors that are rampant on the planet right now.
 We are driving too many vehicles too often, flying too many planes, spewing too many toxins into the air, dumping too much trash in our oceans, continuing to use nuclear power, poisoning our crops and our lawns, our bees and our earth with herbicides and pesticides, etc. We all know this.
 There are many small changes we can make as individuals and many big changes we can make as a culture.
 But there is something else we can do.